Spirituality in the Therapy Room

 One of the cardinal principles of secular health care is that you don’t bring in your personal spiritual outlook and practices into your work.
 To do so is seen as muddying the professional purpose, introducing subjective bias, and risking alienating people.
 At the same time, more and more empirical evidence supports the effectiveness of cultivating mindfulness, kindness, compassion and forgiveness for various mental and physical health challenges, and these concepts at least partly derive from a variety of religious and spiritual traditions.
 Often professionals delivering spiritually-derived interventions in secular healthcare contexts have their own personal beliefs and practices which influence their motivation and inform their resilience at work.
 One of the key facets of good quality mindfulness practice delivered in clinical settings is that it is ‘embodied’, which reflects the ability of the practitioner to teach from their own experience supported through daily personal mindfulness practice and annual retreat.

-The purpose of this special edition is to explore ways in which personal spiritual practice informs professional healthcare.
+The purpose of this special edition is to explore ways in which personal spiritual and reflective practice informs professional healthcare.
 We are interested in papers that honestly, openly, and if appropriate, critically, reflect on the interface between the personal and the professional in this domain.
 No conclusion about the ‘correct’ way to approach this issue is assumed.

 Manuscript Submission Information